Gene-Mating Dynamic Evolution Theory II: Global stability of N-gender-mating polyploid systems: Abstract

 \section{Abstract}

-Extending the previous 2-gender dioecious biploid gene-mating evolution model, we attempt to answer ``whether the Hardy-Weinberg global stability and the exact analytic dynamical solutions can be found in the generalized N-gender polyploid gene-mating system?''
+Extending the previous 2-gender dioecious diploid gene-mating evolution model, we attempt to answer ``whether the Hardy-Weinberg global stability and the exact analytic dynamical solutions can be found in the generalized N-gender N-polyploid gene-mating system with an arbitrary number of alleles?''
 For a 2-gender gene-mating evolution model, a pair of male and female determines the trait of their offspring.
 Each of the pair contributes one inherited character, the allele, to combine into the genotype of their offspring.
-Hence, for an N-gender polypoid gene-mating model, each of N different genders contributes one allele to combine into the genotype of their offspring.
-We find the global stable solution as a manifold in the genotype frequency parameter space.
-We exactly sovle the analytic solution of N-gender mating governing equations and find no chaos.
-The 2-gender to N-gender gene-mating equation is analogues to the 2-body collision to the N-body collision Boltzmann equations with discretized distribution.
+Hence, for an N-gender N-polypoid gene-mating model, each of N different genders contributes one allele to combine into the genotype of their offspring.
+We exactly solve the analytic solution of N-gender-mating $(n+1)$-alleles governing highly-nonlinear coupled differential equations in the genotype frequency parameter space for any positive integer N and $n$.
+For an analogy, the 2-gender to N-gender gene-mating equation generalization is analogs to the 2-body collision to the N-body collision Boltzmann equations with continuous distribution functions of \emph{discretized} variables instead of \emph{continuous} variables.
+We find their globally stable solution as a continuous manifold and find no chaos.
+Our solution implies that the Laws of Nature, under our assumptions, provide no obstruction and no chaos to support an N-gender gene-mating stable system.